We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 If you need to replace a blown fuse in your V40, make sure you replace it with one that has the same amperage as the blown fuse.
 If checking and replacing the fuse for the component in question doesn't work, we recommend seeking assistance from a trusted professional mechanic.
 They should be able to figure out if the component needs to be replaced or if there is a short or some other problem with your V40.

-See how to seal up minor power steering fluid leaks2000 Volvo V40 1.9L 4 Cyl.
+Learn how to diagnose and fix minor oil leaks in your car2000 Volvo V40 1.9L 4 Cyl.
 Turbo